grdavies99/MoogsList/README.md

-# DormTrooper
+# MoogsList
-Codebase for DormTrooper.co and davies Venture inc.
+Codebase for MoogsList the new sales solution for small to medium restaurants created by Garrett Davies using HTML, CSS, BootStrap, PHP, SQL, and Javascript